dankinder/qpipe/README.md

   to the next one.

 These can be checked and set using the following functions.
-This setting is currently global and should not be changed while an emitter pipeline is executing.
+This setting is currently global and should not be changed while pipeline is executing.
 - `set_backend(Backend.THREADING)`
 - `get_backend()`
 - `is_backend(Backend.MULTIPROCESSING)`